garrett361/transformers_notes/main.typ

 === $S_( s d\' d )$ as a Look-up Table
 <sec_S_look_up>
 A common mental model is to think of $S_( s  d\' d ) = sum_( s\'=0 )^( s )k_( s\' d\' )v_( s\' d )$
-as a noisy dictionary we are extracting keys from.
-In the simplifying limit where the $k_( s\'d\' )$ are all orthonormal for different $s$ values, we can extract out a given value at $s\'$ up to an error term (which is not obviously small at all) as in
+as a noisy dictionary we are extracting information from.
+That is, in the limit where the $k_( s d )$ each have unit norm and have small inner products for $s != s\'$, then we can extract out a given value at $s\'$ up to an error term as in#footnote[Of couse, there is no reason to assume the $k_( s d )$ are nearly orthonormal in general, and they cannot be if $S > D$, but this is nevertheless a sometimes-useful perspective.]
 $
   k_( s\'d\' ) S_( s d\' d ) = v_( s\' d ) + sum_( s\'\'!= s\' ) v_( s\'\' d )k_( s\'\' d\' ) k_( s\'d\' ) eq.triple v_( s\' d ) + epsilon space .
 $<eq_kv_dict>

-From this perspective, the limitation with constant-space state and long sequence is clear: there can be at most $D$ orthogonal keys, whereas we may be storing $S >> D$ steps worth of information.
+From this viewpoint, the limitation with constant-space state and long sequence is clear: there can be at most $D$ orthogonal keys, whereas we may be storing $S >> D$ steps worth of information.
 #link("https://sustcsonglin.github.io/blog/2024/deltanet-1/")[Songling Yang has a nice writeup
   here.]